TristanBeucher/tristanbeucher.github.io/_posts/2024-06-15-Decoding-serialisation-challenges-and-stakes.md

 ## The main serialization formats

-A comprehensive comparison of the different types of serialization formats can be found on Wikipedia: https://en.wikipedia.org/wiki/Comparison_of_data-serialization_formats
+A comprehensive comparison of the different types of serialization formats can be found on this [Wikipedia page](https://en.wikipedia.org/wiki/Comparison_of_data-serialization_formats).

 ### Text vs binary files